Authors: Pau Herrero (Imperial College London) and Dan Brown (Oxford Brookes University)

 */

-if (safetySystem.hasCarerAlarm()) {
+(safetySystem.hasCarerAlarm()) {

 SafetyCarerAlarm carerAlarm = safetySystem.getCarerAlarm();